HMPNK/HANNO/README.md

 #check again
 which run_BUSCO.py

-## now it should be ready to run ##
+## now it should be ready to run, try to execute:
-../scripts/HANNO.v0.3.pl
+scripts/HANNO.v0.3.pl

-HANNO version 0.2 (High-throughput ANNOtation for eukaryote genomes)
+HANNO version 0.3 (High-throughput ANNOtation for eukaryote genomes)
 Author: Heiner Kuhl, Phd (heiner.kuhl@igb-berlin.de)

 THIS SCRIPT CREATES THE PIPELINE AS A BASH script